Book clubs in Delhi and book clubs in Gurgaon, for book lovers

-You know that feeling – When you have finished a book, and you just have to talk about it with someone?
+You know that feeling – you have finished a book, and you just have to talk about it with someone?
 Despair not.
 We are bringing to you just the places you are going to love.
-The right place for you would be a book club, where you can meet like-minded book lovers who also love to read and talk about books.
+The right place for you would be a book club in Delhi, where you can meet like-minded book lovers who also love to read and talk about books.

-All you need to do once you have finished reading the blog is to decide on the book club that best suits you and get in touch with them.
+All you need to do once you have finished reading the blog is to decide on the book club in Delhi that best suits you and get in touch with them.

 We, at Zorba Books, have researched the hippest book clubs in Delhi & Gurgaon (NCR) that you just can’t afford to miss.
 Check’em out: